 Voting was supposed to be the beginning of the conversation.

 For most of us, it's the end of one.
-Agora is civic infrastructure for participation between elections — a structured channel between citizens and the officials who represent them.
+Agora is the channel that should exist between citizens and the people who represent them, for the years voting alone can't reach.

-Between elections, something quiet happens: the citizen disappears — not by choice, but by design.
-The infrastructure for the years in between — for the bills, the budgets, the votes that shape your street, your school, your future — was never really built.
+Between elections, something quiet happens: the citizen disappears, not by choice, but by design.
+We built infrastructure for voting.
+The years in between, we were left alone.
+The bills, the budgets, the votes that shape your street, your school, your future, with no reliable way to reach the people deciding them.

 Call it the civic gap: the structural absence of any reliable channel between citizens and the people who represent them.
 It isn't a story about democracy in decline.
 It's a story about democracy that was never finished.